xaur/decred-news/guidelines.md

 ## Workflow

-On a high level, DJ uses GitHub to coordinate incremental creation of documents.
+On a high level, DJ uses Git and GitHub to coordinate the creation of documents.

-Lifecycle of a new DJ issue starts with creating a "draft" Git branch named like `draft07`, where `07` stands for July.

-In this draft branch, a Markdown file for the new issue is created from a [template](journal-template.md).
+Life cycle of a new DJ issue starts with creating a draft file from a [template](journal-template.md).

 Throughout the month DJ authors add notes of the stories that must be covered to the draft file.

 Main writing work starts around the last week of the month.

-As soon as individual sections are ready, they are submitted for review to people with proper project and domain knowledge:
+As soon as individual sections are ready, they are submitted for review to people with relevant project and domain knowledge:

 * Development and People are posted in #dev with notifying people deeply engaged in each project (most commonly project leads)
 * Events is posted in #event\_planning